wp-plugins/buddypress-links/readme.txt

 1. The wire has been deprecated as of 0.3.
 ALL LINKS WIRE POSTS WILL BE LOST!
 1. This version can use data created by previous versions, assuming you are porting your site to the new BP 1.2 default theme!

+####Warning!

+The 0.3.x and higher branches are not backwards compatible with the BuddyPress 1.1.x branch, or compatible with the 1.2.x classic theme.
+The links data from the 0.2.x branch is compatible with 0.3.x and higher, except that all links wire posts will be lost.

 == Upgrade Notice ==

+= 0.5 =

+No changes that affect data were made, however it is always a good idea to back up your data just in case!

 = 0.4 =